codedeviate/dynamicconfig/README.md

 *json* files have higher priority than *ini* files.

+First the module looks for a subdirectory called *config* at the same path where your *package.json* is located.

+If that is not found then it searches the parent directory for at directory called *config*.

-Files in a subdirectory with the same name as the base part of the entry file will have higher priority.
+If that is not found then it searches for a subdirectory in the same location as the *package.json* with the same basename as the executed file.

-Files in a subdirectory with the name config will come next.

-Files in a sibling directory with the name config will come next.

-After that configs in the same directory will be processed.
+If that is not found then it searches in the same directory as your *package.json*

-There is a fallback to a config file with the base name *default*.
-The priority here will be
-1. subdirectory with the same basename as the entry file
-2. subdirectory called config
-3. config file located in a sibling directory called config
-4. config file located in the same directory

 ### CONFIG_FILE and CONFIG_PATH